A genious combination of eggs and potatoes and lightly fragranced with fresh chives, this traditional Irish omelette is a great breakfast treat.

 The room is already buzzing with guests, the smell of grilled bacon is amazing and you realise that you are no longer tired, but instead really, really hungry!

-This was our first morning when we arrived to Cork and stayed in a wonderful B&B on the outskirts of the town.
+This was our first morning when we arrived to Cork in Ireland and stayed in a wonderful B&B on the outskirts of the town.